hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 In addition, we have created the indy-docs repository to hold general prose that explains indy concepts and provides users a jumping off point into the respective repos.
  - indy-docs: https://github.com/michaeldboyd/indy-docs/ (Provided this HIPE is accepted, we should create an official HL/indy-docs repo)
 ### Implementation Details
-Each Indy project has a `docs/` folder at the project root.
-This folder contains all of the documentation that is relevant to the repository.
-The docs/source folder contains all of the documentation that will be built into the html library.
-Here is the indy-sdk `docs/` folder as an example: https://github.com/michaeldboyd/indy-sdk/blob/sphinx-docs-test/docs
+Each Indy project has a `docs/` directory at the project root.
+This directory contains all of the documentation that is relevant to the repository.
+The docs/source directory contains all of the documentation that will be built into the html library.
+Here is the indy-sdk `docs/` directory as an example: https://github.com/michaeldboyd/indy-sdk/blob/sphinx-docs-test/docs

 We use two tools to build documentation:
 * [Sphinx](http://www.sphinx-doc.org/en/stable/): We've found this to be the most flexible tool to build html documentation from source and have cross-project search functionality.